karstenaa/terraform-datadog-timeboard-elb-classic/README.md

 terraform-datadog-timeboard-elb-classic
 =================

-Terraform module to create Datadog timeboard for ELB Classic.
+Terraform module to create Datadog Timeboard for ELB Classic.